-These highly specialised services are performed in collaboration with several other specialist departments at Rigshospitalet, for example: the Department of Clinical Genetics; the Department of Neurosurgery; the Department of Neuropathology; the Department of Clinical Neurophysiology; the Department of Neuroradiology; and the Department of Clinical Physiology and Nuclear Medicine (the PET and Cyclotron Unit, Rigshospitalet).
+The highly specialised services are performed in collaboration with several other specialist departments at Rigshospitalet, for example: the Department of Clinical Genetics; the Department of Neurosurgery; the Department of Neuropathology; the Department of Clinical Neurophysiology; the Department of Neuroradiology; and the Department of Clinical Physiology and Nuclear Medicine (the PET and Cyclotron Unit, Rigshospitalet).
+A monthly clinical conference is held with specialists from the imaging (MR and PET) departments and four annual conferences are held with the Movement Disorders Clinic at Bispebjerg Hospital.

-Diagnostic evaluation of NPH is a complex task.
-The patients often have multimorbidity and characteristic symptoms such as: gait disturbance, urinary incontinence and cognitive decline, which are also common to various other diseases.
-Most patients are referred for possible NPH because their CT or MRI has demonstrated a dilated ventricular system.
-In 2016 there were 210 patients referred for a clinical evaluation of NPH, 107 of whom had a lumbar perfusion test after the clinical examination.
+has demonstrated a dilated ventricular system.
+In 2017 there were ca. 300 patients referred for a clinical evaluation of NPH, 107 of whom had a lumbar perfusion test after the clinical examination.
 All patients are discussed at a weekly conference with the NPH team at the Department of Neurosurgery, Rigshospitalet.

-The Copenhagen Memory Clinic also offers a programme for healthy at-risk family members from families with confirmed or suspected late-onset familial neurodegenerative diseases referred for clinical genetic evaluation and counselling.
+The Copenhagen Memory Clinic offers a programme for healthy at-risk family members from families with confirmed or suspected late-onset familial neurodegenerative diseases referred for clinical genetic evaluation and counselling.
 This service is executed in collaboration with Department of Clinical Genetics at Rigshospitalet and includes an evaluation by our specialist in clinical genetics, as well as a consultation with a trained psychologist before genetic testing is considered.
 The clinic also offers post-genetic test counselling when needed.